James Milliken (academic administrator): University of Texas

+University of California

+Effective July 31, 2025, Milliken became the 22nd president of the University of California, succeeding Michael V. Drake.
+The University of California Board of Regents announced the decision on May 2, 2025.
+He is the second University of Texas System chancellor to be recruited to become the next UC president, after Mark Yudof.

+Social engagement

+In 2023, Milliken was elected to the American Academy of Arts and Sciences for his professional accomplishments in leadership, policy and communications.
 Milliken is a member of the Council on Foreign Relations, Business Higher Education Forum, and on the executive committee of the Council on Competitiveness.
 He formerly served as a director on the board of the Association of Public and Land-grant Universities (APLU), and led the Commission on Innovation, Competition and Economic Prosperity.

 Personal life

-Since 1989, Milliken has been married to Nana Graves Hilliard Smith, a graduate of Yale University, and New York University School of Law.
-They have three children.
+Since 1989, Milliken has been married to Nana Graves Hilliard Smith, a graduate of Yale University and New York University School of Law who also worked as an associate at the Cadwalader law firm.
+They have three grown children.